et120/budgetapp/README.md

 This was a `Time-Crunch Sprint` challenge where I built out a simple `budget app` that allows you to set a budget and then add expenses.
 This was a `mobile build` that utilized `vanilla JavaScript`, `HTML`, and the `Bootstrap Framework`.

-- This sprint involved more practice with creating elements and working with local storage.
-This was the last challenge in this series, and I am proud of the work accomplished within the given time constraints. :relieved:
+- During this sprint, I gained additional experience in crafting elements and handling local storage.
+As the final challenge in this series, I take pride in the achievements made within the set time constraints.

 - Click :point_right: [here](#time-crunch-challenges) to scroll down to view other challenges in this series.